 Here are three EHR data migration best practices that organizations need to adopt.

-1. Gain Full Understanding of Your Data
+1. Gain a Full Understanding of Your Data

 One of the earliest steps providers should take is to understand the totality of the data being moved.
 Healthcare data is complicated, and strict regulatory guidelines protect it.